Fame (2009 film): Critical response

-Fame has received generally unfavorable reviews from critics.
-Rotten Tomatoes reported that 24% of critics gave the film positive reviews based on 121 reviews with an average score of 4.4/10.
-The site's consensus states: "Fame is ultimately undone by its choppy editing, its incomplete characterizations, and its apparent desire to appeal to the High School Musical generation."
-Based on 26 critical reviews sampled by Metacritic, it gave an average score of 39% for the film.
-On At the Movies, Michael Phillips gave the film a "See It" while A.O.
-Scott gave the film a "Skip It".
+Fame was poorly received by critics.

+On At the Movies, Michael Phillips gave the film a "See It" while A. O. Scott gave the film a "Skip It".
 Parker voiced his disapproval of the remake and described it as an "awful" film.

 Maureen Teefy also criticized the film, stating, "They're using the same formula, but it doesn't have the same substance.
 It's not staying true to the grittiness and authenticity of the original."

 Box office

 Fame opened at third place behind Cloudy with a Chance of Meatballs and the newly released Surrogates with approximately $10,011,682.
 The film has grossed $22,455,510 domestically and $50,930,003 in the foreign market with an international gross of $73,385,513, making it a moderate box office success.

 Soundtrack

-The soundtrack was released on August 25, 2009.
+The soundtrack was released on September 7, 2009.
 It features a blend of American standards and new pieces, written specifically for the movie.
 Included from the original film are the piano ballad "Out Here on My Own" and the title theme "Fame" (both sung by Irene Cara for the 1980 original film).
 There's a version of the theme song with a verse by Collins Pennie, but didn't make the album, although it was included in The Radio Mixes EP of the song and there was made a music video for it to promote the film.